Future of Work: Green Jobs

 Sanivation’s treatment plants optimize the potential of organic waste and convert it into biomass fuel, in cooperation with local governments.
 The project instigates a circular economy approach by incorporating employees who had worked in the informal job sector and integrating them into every stage of their value chain.

 As an agro-processor, Meru Greens Horticulture (MG) helps market and develop fresh produce so smallholder farmers can compete in both domestic and export markets.
-MG separates the pre-processing from Nairobi to rural locations and facilitates learning and training sessions while improving decent working conditions while contributing to the growth of a green economy.
+MG separates the pre-processing from Nairobi to rural locations and facilitates learning and training sessions while improving decent working conditions to contribute to the growth of a green economy.